crosstheages/public-data/patch-notes.md

   - Game window will now be put in foreground if you are in the queue and are matched.
 - Loot
   - You now dynamically see how many chests left you need to unlock before getting slot #3.

+## 0.14.5086 Patch

+`2023-05-31 00:00 UTC`

+### Changes

+- Shop
+  - Chests are now regrouped into the Arkhante collection where you can see cards remaining for you to get.
+- UI
+  - Enabled News button on the dashboard to show previous patch notes.

+### Fixes

+- Duel
+  - Fixed an issue with the revolution affix making cards stuck in the middle of the board.
+- UI
+  - Fixed ToS link in register.
+  - Fixed small alignement issues in the craft window.
+  - Fixed a few UI issues on the leaderboard.

 ## 0.14.5019 Patch